Toastrr/Python_Aus_PC_Stock_Checker/README.md

 # Python_Aus_PC_Stock_Checker
-This is an Python Application made to check stock on pc retailer websites in Austalia This application sends a gmail from an gmail address to another when stock has changed This Application Currently only support scorptec, pccg and centrecom
+This is an Python Application made to check stock on pc retailer websites in Austalia This application sends a gmail from an gmail address to another when stock has changed This Application Currently only support scorptec, pccg centrecom and pcpartpicker

 Place Urls seperated by a space for each website into each text file